seng438-winter-2023/seng438-a2-Spady7702/seng438-a2-team_number.md

 As the system does not explicitly define boundaries for inputs, we test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis. 'exceptionThrownOnInvalidDataRow()' involves use case testing, in a scenario where a user inputs incorrect data to the function.

-Mocking in this case is useful in both 'calculateColumnTotal' and 'calculateRowTotal' as we do not have to rely on the Values2D class as a dependency.
+Mocking in both 'calculateColumnTotal' and 'calculateRowTotal' is useful as we do not have to rely on the Values2D class as a dependency.
 We are able to manufacture our expected output, and test accordingly.
 However due to our strong control over the test cases, we may lead to overspecification of the test case; limiting the scope of our testing.
 Similarly, mocking increases the complexity of the test case, making it more difficult to understand for both users and developers.

 **3. createNumberArray(double[] data)**